Vision Therapy Vancouver | Dr. Mini Randhawa, Optometrist,

 What is Dr. Randhawa's success rate with vision therapy?

 100% of Dr. Randhawa's patients have experienced improved vision, ocular motor skills, and visual processing.
 This includes patients with strabismus who have achieved perfect and normal alignment of their eyes along with normal binocular vision through vision therapy.
 These patients have avoided surgery and the risks that go along with it.
-Dr. Randahwa's success with vision therapy is due to a number of factors.
+Dr. Randhawa's success with vision therapy is due to a number of factors.
 Dr. Randhawa does not recommend vision therapy unless there is a very strong likelihood of seeing improvement in the patient.
 It is also due to the fact that vision therapy is a very effective treatment for the visual problems and ocular motor disorders for which Dr. Randhawa prescribes it.

 Vision therapy does not work for every condition and every patient and if this is the case Dr. Randhawa will recommend alternative treatments or make a referral to another doctor.